ZEISS/LibCZI_NET/dotnet/docfx/docs/getting-started.md

 ```

 ## Writing a CZI-file
-The IWriter interface in LibCZI_Net provides functionality to create and write CZI files, including image subblocks, metadata, and attachments.
+The IWriter interface in LibCZI_Net defines functionality to create and write CZI files, including image subblocks, metadata, and attachments.

 ### Creating an OutputStream and Initializing the Writer
 To create a new file, initialize an IOutputStream and use it to open an IWriter instance: